qiu123/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-This repository contains all the files for the project of Getting and Cleaning Data Courses.This repository contains the required documentation files, include dataset files, R code and the tidy data documents and so on.
+This repository contains all the files for the project of Getting and Cleaning Data Courses.
+This repository contains the required documentation files, include dataset files, R code and the tidy data documents and so on.
 These documentation files are answers of the project of the Data Science's course "Getting and Cleaning data".

 # Requirment of Getting and Cleaning Data Course Project